penbeam/security-portal/README.md

 1. **Double-check** you followed each step exactly
 2. **Compare** your setup with the screenshots/variable names
-3. **Contact support** by opening an issue in the GitHub repository
+3. **Contact support** by opening an issue in the GitHub repository: [Open a GitHub Issue](https://github.com/penbeam/security-portal/issues)

 ## 📊 System Architecture